Bharathkasyap/Splunk_Dashboard/README.md

 #### ✅ Final Summary
-This project highlights practical Splunk skills: log ingestion, parsing, field extraction, and dashboarding with a focus on security use cases.
+This project effectively demonstrates key Splunk proficiencies, including log ingestion, data parsing, field extraction, and dashboard creation, with a strong emphasis on security-related use cases.

 ---